wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 * [Customizing Alert Targets](alert_target_customizing.html) explains how to use webhook templates, variables, and functions to customize alert target behavior.

 * Wavefront provides predefined integrations for several notification systems such as Slack, PagerDuty, HipChat, and VictorOps.
-Follow the instructions in the in-product integration.
-Here's a list of all [in-product integrations](integrations_list.html).
+Follow the instructions in the built-in integration.
+Here's a list of all [built-in integrations](integrations_list.html).

 To view and manage alert targets, select **Browse > Alert Targets**.